PokemonGoMap/RocketMap/CONTRIBUTING.md

 ## Project Managers

-Management of the RocketMap project is handled by Seb ([@sebastienvercammen](https://github.com/sebastienvercammen)) and Thunderfox ([@FrostTheFox](https://github.com/FrostTheFox)) and can be reached via [Discord](https://discord.gg/RocketMap) should there be any questions regarding the contribution guidelines or RocketMap.
+Management of the RocketMap project is handled by Seb ([@sebastienvercammen](https://github.com/sebastienvercammen)) and Thunderfox ([@FrostTheFox](https://github.com/FrostTheFox)) and can be reached via [Discord](https://discord.gg/RocketMap) should there be any questions regarding the contribution guidelines or RocketMap development.

 ## How do I get started?